 There were no exceedances of the air quality objectives for PM10 within SAC for 2016.
-We ceased monitoring of this pollutant in 2016 and monitoring was not carried out for this pollutant in 2017 or 2018.
+We ceased monitoring of this pollutant in 2016 and monitoring has not been carried out since then.

 Table A.5 in Appendix A compares the ratified and adjusted monitored PM{10} annual mean concentrations for the 5 years up to 2016 with the air quality objective of $18\mu g/m^3$.